 Special Activities and Programs

 Rosie Ranck, our Nature teacher, provides programs for children about the environment and God’s creation.
 About five times a year, classes are brought to a special room where animals may visit or children are invited to plant a seed or a flower.
 Our outdoor amphitheater and our Outdoor Classroom provide lovely places for nature walks on our own grounds."Green spaces may enable children to think more clearly and cope more effectively with life stress" Nancy Wells , Professor at NY State College

 Lunch Bunch is held from 11:30 - 12:30 which allows children to stay an hour after the morning session or come an hour early to the afternoon session.
 Six week Spanish Classes are held on six consecutive Fridays two times a year with Michele Zincone one of our teachers who has a Spanish Degree.

 In-House Field Trips

 Special guest and presenters are brought in from East Brandywine Fire Department and Elmwood Park Zoo.
 Other guests include our own church members who read to the children, as well as parents who work in the dental or medical fields, offering instruction about healthy habits

 Opportunities are provided each month for the preschool children to bring in supplies and gifts for people in need.
 In September this year we collected School supplies for an Urban Ministry in Coatesville.
-In October we collected food for area Food Banks.
+In October we will be collecting items for a preschool in South Africa.
 Each year in November, the preschool children participate in Operation Christmas Child by filling shoeboxes for children all over the world.
 All of these experiences help the children understand the importance of serving and caring for others and living out the Christian Faith.

 Parents are invited in to the classroom on occasion to help with a special project or party.
 Through out the year, parents are cordially invited to special events where children may perform a short play or some songs.
 Including families in the preschool experience is an important part of our mission at HCP.